A Pre-Infall Magellanic Analog-Corona and Stream formation in the \textsc{HESTIA} cosmological simulations: Results

-The larger dwarf possess a halo mass only slightly larger than upper-bound estimates of the LMC \citep{Cavieres+2024}, and the smaller dwarf within mass estimates for the SMC \citep{bekki+2009}.
-This, combined with the interaction's similarities to existing paradigm LMC-SMC interaction histories \citep{Besla+2012}\footnote{The impact parameter of the first interaction $\rho_{\rm{initial}}\sim95$ kpc and mass of the larger halo, is $\sim2\times$ that of the initial conditions of \citet{Besla+2012}'s \textit{Model 2}, but the morphology of the interactions remain highly similar.} provides an opportunity to explore the properties and dynamics of a Magellanic system-analog prior to its interaction with the Milky Way halo, where they are implied to be more massive than present day \citep{pardy+2018}.
+including \citet{Besla+2012}'s second model and \citet{pardy+2018}'s 9:1 model, which was subsequently adopted by \citet{Lucchini+2020}.
+The separation distance between the two dwarfs as a function of dynamical time (in which the stopping time of interactions of previous models is mapped appropriately to our pair of dwarfs) can be found in Figure \ref{fig:dynamics}, \textit{upper left panel}.
+These properties of the interacting dwarf pair, combined with the interaction's similarities to existing paradigm LMC-SMC interaction histories \citep{Besla+2012} provides an opportunity to explore the properties and dynamics of a Magellanic system-analog prior to its interaction with the Milky Way halo, where they are implied to be more massive than present day \citep{pardy+2018}.
 The properties of the system are summarized in Table \ref{tab:properties}.

+Furthermore, with regards to the remaining massive dwarf halos within the three highest resolution \textsc{hestia} runs, there exist 28 dwarf galaxies of approximately LMC-mass.
+Among these, four possess bound satellites of SMC-mass that have completed at least one orbit around their host within the total simulation time (age of the universe).
+Of these four dwarfs, two form tidally-stripped neutral streams of gas: one of which is the topic Magellanic-analog system, and the other of which is substantially more diffuse\footnote{The volumetric number density $n_{\rm HI}$ of the remaining tidally-stripped neutral stream of gas is $\sim 1/10$ that of the Magellanic stream-analog discussed in this paper, significantly more diffuse than the Magellanic Stream, and so we decided to omit its discussion.}.
+Therefore, we find a fraction of $1/7$ of LMC-mass galaxies possessing an SMC-counterpart in our simulation suite, matching decently well with the expected fraction of $1/5$ from mock catalogs constrained by observations \citep{rodriguez+2013}.